hellochitty/Hawt-Sawce/docs/README.md

   <img src="https://github.com/hellochitty/Hawt-Sawce/blob/master/docs/wireframes/Single_Sauce_View.png" alt="Single Sauce View" width="400">

   Adding a sauce is a separate view with a presentational form component.
+When a sauce is added, an API call is sent to update the backend with the sauce.

   <img src="https://github.com/hellochitty/Hawt-Sawce/blob/master/docs/wireframes/Add_Sawce.png" alt="Add Sauce View" width="400">